MileHacker Logo

 • Primitive Camping

 Tent camping in designated campgrounds, vault toilets, no services.
 Price: $15/night.
 Pros: Deep nature immersion, unique, affordable.
-Cons: No services, self-sufficiency, strict "pack it in, pack it out," challenging access.
+Cons: No services, self-sufficiency, strict "pack it in, take your rubbish with you," challenging access.
 Booking: Recreation.gov.

 • Budget Hotel/Motel

-Basic rooms, limited amenities on mainland.
+Basic rooms, limited amenities not on an island.
 Price: $80 - $150/night.
 Pros: Affordable, generally clean, convenient.
 Cons: Basic, often roadside.
 Booking: Booking.com, Expedia, Agoda.

 • Mid-Range Hotel

-Standard rooms, more amenities on mainland.
+Standard rooms, more services on mainland.
 Price: $150 - $250/night.
 Pros: Good balance of comfort and price, reliable service.
 Cons: Can be generic chain experience.
 Booking: Booking.com, Expedia, Hotel websites.

 • Vacation Rental / Luxury Hotel